 - Good academic standing

 - Minimum cumulative science GPA of 3.0

 Apply to become a mentor.
-Professors or advisors, please submit your letter of support by February 12, 2024.
+Professors or advisors, please submit your letter of support by TBD.
 Student mentors are responsible for the completed application and an unofficial transcript.
 Applicants must also provide the email address of a UMass faculty member or staff advisor who will provide a letter of support separately.
 After the letter of support has been uploaded, the applicant will be notified by email.